stefoxp/codewars/SquareSumsSimple_DATERMINARE.md

 ## Task

-This is simple version of harder Square Sums.
+This is a simple version of harder Square Sums.
 Square sums

 Write function square_sums_row (or squareSumsRow/SquareSumsRow depending on language rules) that, given integer number N (in range 2..43), returns array of integers 1..N arranged in a way, so sum of each 2 consecutive numbers is a square.

-Solution is valid if and only if following two criterias are met:
+Solution is valid if and only if following two criteria are met:

 - Each number in range 1..N is used once and only once.
 - Sum of each 2 consecutive numbers is a perfect square.